colinstein/homebrew-mutt/README.md

 This tap adds the following features to the standard Mutt formula in homebrew

+  * `--with-index-color-patch` adds coloring to indexes for highlighting flags, author, subject, etc. with different colors making it easier to identify messages at a glance.
+Sort of like message flagging in 'mail.app'.
   * `--with-sidebar-patch` adds a "folder list" style side-bar.
 This feature is popular in many graphical email clients as well as web-base mail interfaces.
   * `--with-trash-patch` allows you to define a trash-folder where messages are